nevinalisheva/docker-tuto/step02/readme.md

 Remember that our dockerfile is already installing the dependencies for us.

-### Exercice

-Let's create together a Dockerfile for a React Application !

 ## Volumes

 Now let's try something.
 We've created a route that you can call and that will create a file inside the container.
 We've also created a route that allow you to read the file.